aircraft721/PublicDocs/_articles/export-facebook-retargeting.md

 **File Layout Options:**

-1. UGC Image URLs: best image associated with the product, OR up to 10 best images (in one field, comma separated).
+1. UGC Image URL options:
+  * Best image associated with the product (default)
+  * Up to ten best images associated with the product (in one field, comma separated)

 ##### File Layout: